mac-theobio/QMEE/assignments/project.md

 ### Writeup

 In the final project writeup (which will be due after the end of classes, **approximately** April 27), you should introduce a scientific question and present the results of a group of statistical analyses. that answer the question.
 You don't need to write a formal paper, but you should present both the scientific and statistical background clearly.
 Discuss what choices you made, and if necessary what further statistical steps you should take in the future.
 The final project is worth three (3) ordinary assignments.

----
+Your writeup should be posted to your repository as a PDF file.
+Please do **not** include R code in your writeup.
+All analyses should be clearly documented and reproducible; your `README.md` file should describe the location of code and data files, and the steps necessary to reproduce the analyses.

+## Past milestones

 Please write up a *short* (1-2 paragraph) proposal for a group project in biological data analysis and post it to the ["project descriptions" channel on Teams](https://teams.microsoft.com/l/channel/19%3ae5bc4646fdd24b209ebcd76e98a98977%40thread.tacv2/project%2520descriptions?groupId=f81633df-ce5f-48f1-81b3-bedfdab309ab&tenantId=44376307-b429-42ad-8c25-28cd496f4772) by Monday 1 Mar at __noon__.